 1.1.
 Remuneration system for the Management Board

 The system of remuneration for the Management Board and total remuneration for individual Management Board members is defined by the Supervisory Board and reviewed at regular intervals.
-Remuneration is governed by the German Stock Corporation Act (Aktiengesetz – AktG) and the provisions of the German Corporate Governance Code (Deutscher Corporate Governance Kodex – DCGK] applicable in financial year 2019 as amended on 7 February 2017.
+Remuneration is governed by the German Stock Corporation Act [Aktiengesetz – AktG] and the provisions of the German Corporate Governance Code [Deutscher Corporate Governance Kodex – DCGK] applicable in financial year 2019 as amended on 7 February 2017.

-All contracts of the Management Board provide for a compensation payment in the event that the board activity ends early for reasons other than termination for good cause.
+All Management Board contracts provide for a compensation payment if the contract is terminated early without an important reason.
 It is capped at a maximum of two annual salaries (settlement cap), but covers no more than the remaining term of the employment contract.
-Contracts also provide for a compensation payment in the event of a change of control, capped at a maximum of three annual salaries in accordance with 4.2.3 of the DCGK.
+Contracts also provide for a compensation payment in the event of a change of control, capped at a maximum of three annual salaries in accordance with 4.2.3 of the DCGK 2017.

 Furthermore, Management Board members receive in-kind benefits in the form of insurance premiums, the private use of communication devices and company cars.
-In the event of extraordinary developments the contracts also allow the Supervisory Board to approve a special bonus, which is capped at the amount of that year’s fixed salary.
+In the event of extraordinary developments the contracts also allow the Supervisory Board to approve a special bonus.
 No retirement benefits have been agreed.

 Performance against the financial and non-financial targets is measured after the close of each financial year.
 The amount of the final annual bonus payment is capped at 125% of the target.